Jack Trout (courtesy of Trout & Partners)

 If you browsed through the thousands of tomes penned by management “gurus”, you would inevitably stumble across some ludicrous ideas that are so far-fetched that they read like fiction (or even fantasy).
 I have certainly read a wide spectrum of business management and marketing books throughout my working life.

 Jack Trout would know a thing or two about consulting.

 Together with Al Ries (another professor turned author turned consultant), he is the father of the Positioning Strategy, which is one of the most important business strategy tools ever conceived in the B school lexicon.
 Trout is also the founder of his own consulting firm.

-In other words, like any consultant, he would “borrow your watch to tell you the time”, a saying that I picked up many years ago from a former boss of mine which still rings true.
+In other words, like any consultant, he would “borrow your watch to tell you the time”, a saying that I picked up many years ago from a former boss of mine which still rings true today.

-This makes what he recently shared all the more paradoxical.
+This made what he recently shared all the more poignant.
+And paradoxical.

 I would add a few of my own here: Web 2.0, Grassroots Evangelism, Word Of Mouth, Viral, Social Media Marketing, Influence Marketing, PR 2.0, Blue Ocean Strategy, and maybe even Twitter and Facebook!

 Quoting from the book “Dangerous Company: Management Consultants and the Businesses They Save and Ruin” by James O’Shea and Charles Madigan, Trout highlighted that certain companies have found that consultants weren’t worth their while.

 For example, Levi’s spent $850 million on Andersen Consultants to reengineer the company but this ended up going nowhere.
 AT&T was another corporate victim of similar circumstances, propping up half a billion dollars on consultants from 1989 to 1994 without any significant positive outcomes.